 So I want to find out what that's all about.

-You know, we forget about you know what's in the dossier for crying out loud.
+You know, we forget about, you know, what's in the dossier for crying out loud.

-We just know that it's unverified and salacious and full of lies, and he actually took the time to go through all of this.
+We just know that it's unverified and salacious and full of lies.

-And he, you know, when you look at the whole dossier and how that became the predicate for a warrant and the foundation for a warrant, and they didn't tell the Pfizer court judge that it was bought and paid for by the opposition political campaign.
+And he, you know, when you look at the whole dossier and how that became the predicate for a warrant and the foundation for a warrant, and they didn't tell the FISA court judge that it was bought and paid for by the opposition political campaign.

 But it was funded by Hillary and the DNC, and they sent it through the same law firm.